alanr74/Barrier/README.md

 # Barrier Control System

+## Recent Changes

+- Migrated from .NET 9 preview to .NET 8 for stability
+- Removed unit tests project to simplify the codebase
+- Enhanced logging for invalid plate validation with specific reasons (not found, expired, not yet valid)

 A C# Avalonia-based desktop application for managing automated barrier controls with number plate validation and scheduling.

 ## Overview